Set the scene for imaginative pretend play with these DIY Dinosaur eggs – with tiny dinos to “hatch” inside!

 I came up with this fun dinosaur pretend play idea while Mike was out of town on a business trip.
 I like to find fun things to do when Mike is out of town, and these DIY dinosaur eggs were definitely a hit!
-I came up with the idea because Parragon Books had sent us the book 1000 Extreme & Extraordinary Dinosaur Facts, which is full of all sorts of amazing facts about all the different dinosaurs in the world.
+This idea was inspired by a book Parragon Books sent us: 1000 Extreme & Extraordinary Dinosaur Facts.
+This book is full of all sorts of amazing facts about all the different dinosaurs in the world.
 It’s a pretty cool book, and it renewed my kids’ interest in dinosaurs.

 DIY Dinosaur Eggs